-Transferwise is currency transfer service that many travellers use.
-And it’s become very popular thanks to the Transferwise Borderless Account card, which lets travellers take out cash in ATMs without incurring exorbitant currency exchange fees.
-Customers can make online exchanges within their own account and open bank accounts all over the world.
+Wise (ex-Transferwise) is a currency transfer service that many travelers and digital nomads love.
+The fintech platform has become very popular thanks to Wise's Borderless Account, which lets travelers take out cash in ATMs without incurring exorbitant currency exchange fees.
+Customers can make online exchanges within their own accounts and open real bank accounts all over the world.

 VPNs are popular these days, especially with the rise of internet streaming services that block access from outside your “home” country.
 With increased travel to places like China and Russia, where internet access is controlled and certain websites are banned, VPNs can be the solution for travellers looking to get back full access to their favourite apps and websites like Google and Facebook.

 If you’re doing any travel at all, spending time in airports, hostels, or passing through country with lax privacy laws, a VPN is a must.

 Recommend your favourite VPN service to your readers and enjoy one of the best commissions in any software product.
 VPN companies are particularly generous with their commission structure.